fin-cli/handbook/guides/doctor/doctor-default-checks.md

 # Default doctor diagnostic checks

-Although it's power comes from its [ability to be customized](https://make.wordpress.org/cli/handbook/doctor-customize-config/), `wp doctor` includes a number of default diagnostic checks considered to be recommendations for production websites.
+Although it's power comes from its [ability to be customized](https://make.wordpress.org/cli/handbook/doctor-customize-config/), `fin doctor` includes a number of default diagnostic checks considered to be recommendations for production websites.

-Use `wp doctor list` to view these default checks:
+Use `fin doctor list` to view these default checks:

 <table>